 - Sibling Yin-Yang: While ruthless and willing to have the first winner of his Trial of Champions assassinated, Sukumvit is a True Neutral Reasonable Authority Figure, who made Chiang Mai thrive and cares about his subjects.
 Carnuss on the other hand redefines Stupid Evil, Evil Is Petty and Revenge Before Reason.

 - Heck, Sukumvit was mature enough to swallow his pride and take the first win as a challenge to make his labyrinth even more Unwinnable by Design, and takes profit of the situation to cut his losses when you win this one in turn.
-As for Carnuss, this entire list explains how he cannot let go of a grudge and is far too petty and overconfident for his own good, which naturally and satisfyingly comes to bite him in the rear.
+As for Carnuss, he simply cannot let go of a grudge and is far too petty and overconfident for his own good, which naturally and satisfyingly comes to bite him in the rear.

 - Sore Loser: He sent assassins after the first winner of the Trial of Champion.
 In vain...

 - True Neutral: He does what is good for him and for his city-state.
 While he did try to kill the first winner of his trial, and rewarded further the second for he had something to gain, he did reward them.